Links on Android Authority may earn us a commission. Learn more.

 The first electronics product ever produced by Samsung was a black and white TV in 1970.
 The company expanded a great deal in the following decades, and in 1986 entered into the mobile game with a car phone.
-While Samsung’s early TV efforts were fairly well received, the first car phone from the company was poorly received and sold terribly.
+While Samsung’s early TV efforts were fairly well-received, the first car phone from the company was poorly received and sold terribly.

 As the story goes, Lee made sure around 2000 employees witnessed this.
 That day, more than $50 million worth of hardware was destroyed, and a new Samsung was finally born.
-Following this, the era of “new management” truly began, marked by quick growth and global success, which has only continued to gain momentum in the decades to follow.
+Following this, the era of “new management” truly began, marked by rapid growth and global success, which has only continued to gain momentum in the decades to follow.

 Samsung fans can thank Lee and his board, and their willingness to perform an extreme drop test, for the products they enjoy today.
 Since that day, they’ve certainly created a number of firsts in the electronic industry.

-The Samsung SCH-100 released back in 1996, making it the very first phone to utilize CDMA technology.
+The Samsung SCH-100 was released in 1996, making it the first phone to utilize CDMA technology.
 Being the first to use a standard many see as restrictive and inferior to GSM probably isn’t much to brag about now.
 At the time, CDMA was a new technology and — before fast 4G/LTE technologies — actually had some real advantages over GSM.

 This might not be the case anymore, but Samsung still deserves some props for its willingness to try a new standard.

 Samsung may not be the first to make a smartphone, but it was one of the first players to truly get aggressive about the market, introducing the first “PDA phone” with a color display in the U.S. market in 2001.
-Called the SPH-i300, this bad boy was designed for Sprint’s network and ran on Palm OS, with all the functions of a normal PDA, with the added bonus of making calls.
+Called the SPH-i300, this bad boy was designed for Sprint’s network and ran on Palm OS, with all the functions of a standard PDA, with the added bonus of making calls.

-So yes, the SPH-i300 can basically be considered Samsung’s first go at making “a smartphone” for the U.S. market.
+So yes, the SPH-i300 can be considered Samsung’s first go at making “a smartphone” for the U.S. market.
 Wow, things sure have changed a lot since then.

 Speaking of Android phones, Samsung had a chance to purchase the startup responsible for the operating system — and passed.

 In his book, Dogfight: How Apple and Google Went to War and Started a Revolution, author Fred Vogelstein wrote about how back in late 2004, Android’s founders were looking for money to keep their startup going.
-All of Android’s eight team members flew to South Korea to meet with 20 of Samsung’s executives.
+All of Android’s eight-team members flew to South Korea to meet with 20 of Samsung’s executives.
 The Android team showed the assembled Samsung executives their plans for an OS designed for mobile phones.

 However, according to quotes from Android co-founder Andy Rubin, the immediate response from Samsung’s team following the presentation was complete silence.
 Rubin then said the Samsung team expressed disbelief that this small startup would be able to make this kind of operating system.
-Rubin added, “They laughed me out of the boardroom.”
+Rubin added: “They laughed me out of the boardroom.”

 Just two weeks later, in early 2005, Rubin and the Android team made their pitch to Google, which decided to acquire the startup for $50 million.
 The rest is history, as Google and the Android team developed the OS and officially launched it in October 2008.
-You have to wonder what would have happened to Android if Samsung’s team stopped laughing and bought the startup.
+You must wonder what would have happened to Android if Samsung’s team stopped laughing and bought the startup.
 Perhaps it would be Samsung dominating the mobile OS business, not Google.